 Are there online finance MBA programs that don’t require the GMAT?

-In recent years, more schools have begun either not requiring or providing waivers for the GMAT.
-These programs have decided there’s more than one way to demonstrate business prowess than taking a standardized test, including professional and leadership experience.
-Examples of top schools that currently don’t require GMAT scores include Syracuse University, Florida Institute of Technology, and Webster University.
+In recent years, more schools have begun either not requiring GMAT scores and/or providing waivers to applicants meeting certain qualifications.
+These schools have decided that there are better indicators of academic success of program applicants than the GMAT.
+These indicators include high undergraduate GPAs and professional and leadership work experience.
+Examples of top schools with no GMAT score requirements include Syracuse University, Florida Institute of Technology, and Webster University.

 How long will it take to finish my MBA in finance online?

-The amount of time you spend in an online finance MBA varies based on how quickly you’re able to move through coursework.
-Full-time programs usually take 18 months, while part-time options average about three years.
+The amount of time you spend in an online finance MBA depends on a number of variables, including your chosen study pace.
+Students in full-time programs, for example, typically complete their studies in around 18 months, while part-time students average about three years to complete all degree requirements.
 The University of Akron provides both options for maximum flexibility.
-Some schools, such as Southern Utah University, offer accelerated pathways that allow you to graduate in as few as 12 months.
-If you previously completed MBA courses at another institution that transfers over, you may be able to graduate even more quickly.
+In addition, some schools, including Southern Utah University, offer accelerated pathways that permit students to graduate in as few as 12 months.

 Can I earn my MBA in finance 100% online or do I need to go to campus?